jrheard/Blog-1/source/_posts/rust-wasm-yew-single-page-application.md

 Building UIs by composing components and passing data in a unidirectional way is a paradigm shift in the frontend world.
 It's a huge improvement in the way we reason about UI and it's very hard to go back to imperative DOM manipulation once you get used to this.

-A `Component` in libraries like React, Vue, Yew, Flutter etc have these features:
+A `Component` in libraries like React, Vue, Yew, Flutter etc has these features:

 - Ability to be composed into bigger components
 - `Props` - Pass data and callbacks from that component to its child components.